Suggest a Songfact / Artistfact

-This Pop nugget was the first single by Toto, a group made up of six very talented session musicians who had backed up artists like Boz Scaggs, Aretha Franklin, Barbra Streisand and Jackson Browne.
+This pop nugget was the first single by Toto, a group made up of six very talented session musicians who had backed up artists like Boz Scaggs, Aretha Franklin, Barbra Streisand and Jackson Browne.
 It was written by their keyboard man David Paich with lead vocals by Bobby Kimball, it deals with the mysteries of love.
-It proved that a slick Pop song created by top players could succeed without a great deal of hype or a charismatic lead singer.
-Toto was a Top-40 staple in the '80s, releasing 9 hit songs including the #1 "Africa
+It proved that a slick pop song created by top players could succeed without a great deal of hype or a charismatic lead singer.
+Toto was a Top 40 staple in the '80s, releasing nine hit songs, including the #1 "Africa

 This song used a single-note piano percussion that was a popular technique at the time - Jefferson Starship also used it on "Jane